By Cassie Anderson

 My first experience with cold water swimming was a quick dip in the Firth of Forth estuary near Edinburgh in Scotland on New Year’s Day 2008.
 I had arrived from an Australian summer just weeks before and was embarking on a new adventure in the UK.
 Taking part in this annual tradition called the Loony Duke seemed like a great way to mark the start of what was about to be a year full of new experiences.

 While I didn’t make a regular habit of winter swims, I did snap up a few opportunities to jump in the cold waters of Scotland over the years, including the Fairy Pools on the Isle of Skye and surf lessons in the North Sea at Dunbar.
-I always felt amazing afterward and after watching the documentary SuperCharged a couple of weeks ago, I now understand why.
+I always felt amazing afterwards and after watching the documentary SuperCharged a couple of weeks ago, I now understand why.

 SuperCharged (you can watch it here) explores the science of bioenergetics (energy flow through living systems) and how we can increase our cellular energy beyond diet and nutrition.
 It explores different ways to improve our health and wellbeing through natural energy sources such as water, grounding, light, movement, environment and cold or ice water immersion.